scoutapp/elixir_plug_server_timing/README.md

 ### Additional instrumentation

-To instrument HTTPoision, MongoDB Ecto, and more see the [Scout docs](http://help.apm.scoutapp.com/#instrumenting-common-libraries).
+To instrument HTTPoison, MongoDB Ecto, and more see the [Scout docs](http://help.apm.scoutapp.com/#instrumenting-common-libraries).

 ### Custom instrumentation